 English as an Additional Language

 Our EAL (English as an Additional Language) department is dedicated to supporting our international students in their acquisition of English; communicative as well as social competence, gradually improving confidence in their spoken and written English.
-Studying of a broad range of subjects improves academic English and subject knowledge and vocabulary.
+Studying a broad range of subjects improves academic English, subject knowledge and vocabulary.

 As well as assessment at interview, all students will take a dynamic learning language test on arrival to establish their current level of English, the result of which will determine which resources will be used to meet the student’s individual needs.

 Our students are taught by one of four specialist teachers in either one-to-one sessions or in small groups.
 This enables the establishment of close and supportive relationships; lessons are tailored to suit individual needs.
 All lessons focus on developing accuracy in speaking, writing and grammar as well developing listening and reading skills.
 Our EAL department is dedicated to ensuring our international students achieve their full potential, not only academically, but socially, making the most of their time with us at Pocklington School.